Man killed by Atlantic City taxicab crash

-Almir Pachariz, 49, of Yorktown Height, was pronounced dead at the intersection of Artic and North Missouri avenues early Sunday morning, the Atlantic County Prosecutor's Office said in a news release.
+Almir Pachariz, 49, of Yorktown Heights, was pronounced dead at Artic and North Missouri avenues, the Prosecutor's Office said Monday in a news release.

-The taxi and Tesla collided at the intersection, killing Pachariz and injuring the cab's other passengers and driver.

-The cab's passengers and driver were taken to AtlantiCare Regional Medical Center, City Division.
+The taxi collided with a Tesla at the intersection, killing Pachariz and injuring the cab's other passengers and driver, the Prosecutor's Office said.
+The cab's passengers and driver were taken to AtlantiCare Regional Medical Center, City Campus.

-The Tesla's driver, who was not identified by authorities on Monday, was also taken to that AtlantiCare branch for non-life-threatening injuries.
+The Tesla's driver, whom the Prosecutor's Office did not identify, was also taken to AtlantiCare.
+His injuries were not life threatening.

-Information about the crash can be given to the Prosecutor's Office by calling 609-909-7800 or anonymously through acpo.org/tip/new.
+Anyone with additional information about the crash can call the Prosecutor's Office at 609-909-7800 or visit acpo.org/tip/new.

 Contact Eric Conklin: